Auxetics: History

 The term auxetic derives from the Greek word auxetikos (αὐξητικός) which means 'that which tends to increase' and has its root in the word auxesis (αὔξησις), meaning 'increase' (noun).
 This terminology was coined by Professor Ken Evans of the University of Exeter.

 One of the first artificially produced auxetic materials, the RFS structure (diamond-fold structure), was invented in 1978 by the Berlin researcher K. Pietsch.
 Although he did not use the term auxetics, he describes for the first time the underlying lever mechanism and its non-linear mechanical reaction so he is therefore considered the inventor of the auxetic net.

 The earliest published example of a material with negative Poisson's constant is due to A. G. Kolpakov in 1985, "Determination of the average characteristics of elastic frameworks"; the next synthetic auxetic material was described in Science in 1987, entitled "Foam structures with a Negative Poisson's Ratio" by R.S.
 Lakes from the University of Wisconsin Madison.
 The use of the word auxetic to refer to this property probably began in 1991.
 Recently, cells were shown to display a biological version of auxeticity under certain conditions.

 Designs of composites with inverted hexagonal periodicity cell (auxetic hexagon), possessing negative Poisson ratios, were published in 1985.

-For these reasons, gradually, many researchers have become interested in the unique properties of Auxetics.
-This phenomenon is visible in the number of publications (Scopus search engine), as shown in the following figure.
-In 1991, there was only one publication.
-However, in 2016, around 165 publications were released, so the number of publications has exploded - a 165-fold increase in just 25 years - clearly showing that the topic of Auxetics is drawing considerable attention.
-However, although Auxetics are promising structures and have a lot of potential in science and engineering, their widespread application in multiple fields is still a challenge.
-Therefore, additional research related to Auxetics is required for widespread applications.
+For these reasons, gradually, many researchers have become interested in the unique properties of auxetics.
+In 25 years, the number of publications increased from one in 1991 to 165 in 2016.
+However, although auxetics are promising structures and have a lot of potential in science and engineering, their widespread application in multiple fields is still a challenge.
+Therefore, additional research related to auxetics is required for widespread applications.